 posttribulationalists, historic premillennialists, postmillennialists as well as amillennialists8 all say, “Apply the razor!” and in doing so,

-reduce the two-phase second coming of Christ to one phase.
+two-phase second coming of Christ to one phase.
 Such tragic conclusions are similar to those of anti-trinitarians who find

 one person in the Godhead rather than three, or early students of Christology who said one nature of Christ rather than two distinct